jschrier/blog/_posts/2025-07-31-Distributed-data-storage-with-libSQL.md

 tags: science claude-light sdl ml teaching mathematica sql
 ---

-In our [previous episode, we showed how to specify an experiment and retrieve the results from a claude-light device over HTTP, and then used active learning to construct a digital twin model of the outputs]({{ site.baseurl }}{% post_url 2025-07-30-Controlling-a-remote-lab-and-using-active-learning-to-construct-digital-twin-model %}).  **In this episode we will explore the use of [libsql](https://turso.tech/), a new, cloud-native rewrite of sqlite that will enable distributed data sharing by sharing access tokens....**
+In our [previous episode, we showed how to specify an experiment and retrieve the results from a claude-light device over HTTP, and then used active learning to construct a digital twin model of the outputs]({{ site.baseurl }}{% post_url 2025-07-30-Controlling-a-remote-lab-and-using-active-learning-to-construct-digital-twin-model %}).  **In this episode we will explore the use of [libsql](https://turso.tech/), a new, cloud-native rewrite of sqlite, that will enable distributed data sharing by sharing access tokens....**

 *(this is largely my thinking through notes originally composed by**[ Prof. John Kitchin](https://scholar.google.com/citations?user=jD_4h7sAAAAJ&hl=en&oi=ao)**, translating them into Mathematica, and editorializing on the process and code)*

+## Pre-reqs

+We assume basic knowledge of the [unix command line](https://cambiotraining.github.io/unix-shell/) --- creating files, changing directories, and running commands

 ## LibSQL Database Setup